You might have used reminders in Outlook before, but these tips may make you reconsider the way you use the feature.

 Trying to remember appointments and tasks on your own is asking for trouble.
 Whether you’re in the zone or taking a break, it’s embarrassing to receive a call because you’re unknowingly late to a meeting or a conference call.
 That’s why there are so many apps and gadgets that help keep us on schedule; Microsoft Outlook is one of the most popular and effective solutions on this task and schedule management list.

 Outlook reminders are timed messages that pop up to remind you of various work-related tasks.
 You can use them to manage different types of tasks, emails, meetings and appointments.
-Many Microsoft users already use reminders on Outlook, but it’s unlikely they’ve optimized those reminders with the right workflows and automations for their specific needs.
+Many Microsoft users already use reminders on Outlook, but it’s unlikely they’ve optimised those reminders with the right workflows and automations for their specific needs.

 In this tutorial, I’ll show you how to add reminders to tasks, emails and appointments in Microsoft Outlook.
 Then, I’ll introduce you to a few helpful reminder settings that should help you use Outlook reminders more efficiently.